Pilar Albarracín

-Pilar Albarracín (born September 27, 1968 in Sevilla, Spain), as a contemporary Spanish artist, Albarracín is known for her performances, video, drawings, photography and interactive sculptural installations "that focus on the cultural construction of Spanish identity, especially that of the Andalusian woman."
+Pilar Albarracín (born September 27, 1968 in Sevilla, Spain) is a contemporary Spanish artist.
+Albarracín is known for her performances, video, drawings, photography and interactive sculptural installations "that focus on the cultural construction of Spanish identity, especially that of the Andalusian woman."
 Curator Rosa Martinez considers Albarracín "one of the most significant artists of the contemporary Spanish scene."
 Writer Paula Achiaga names her one of the most controversial Spanish artists in a 2014 article.

 Biography

 Albarracín was born in Sevilla, Spain.
 In 1993, she earned a Bachelor of Fine Arts from the University of Seville.
 After earning her bachelor's degree, Pilar moved to Ireland and steadily worked there for some time.
 When her work started becoming "more serious," she moved back to her home town to pursue an artistic career based on the social condition of the Andalusian identity.
 Pilar strived to create work based on the role of women, religious myths, and popular traditions.
 She earned her spot as a popular artist through her performance pieces where she has been able to transform herself into different female archetypes to portray her messages of feminism and empowerment.
-Since then, her career has become international and her work has been featured in the Macedonian Museum of Contemporary Art in Thesaloniki, Greece, as well as in the Contemporary Art Center of New York, the Centre National d'Art et du Paysage de Vassivière, and the Istanbul Modern Sanat Muzesi.
+Since then, her career has become international and her work has been featured in the Macedonian Museum of Contemporary Art in Thessaloniki, Greece, as well as in the Contemporary Art Center of New York, the Centre National d'Art et du Paysage de Vassivière, and the Istanbul Modern Sanat Muzesi.
 Now she lives and works predominantly out of Madrid, Spain.